 This gospel readiness to go beyond self, leaving everything to follow the Lord, stands in marked contrast to the Carl Rogers psychological distortions, still evident more than forty-five years after he served as the catalyst for the falsehoods that he managed to instill in other misguided communities of sisters, all in pursuit of a quest for supposed “self fulfillment”.

-OK, so what are the real Catholic nuns saying about all this?
-You know who I mean — the young, faithful and growing communities … like those Dominicans in Ann Arbor, the Dominican Sisters of Mary Mother of the Eucharist, who captivated Oprah and her TV audience twice.
+In sharp contrast to those unfortunate communities that have been aging and not growing, the Leadership Conference of Women is made up of faithful communities, most of them both young and growing.
+One of these is a group of Dominicans in Ann Arbor known as the Dominican Sisters of Mary Mother of the Eucharist.
+This was the community that captivated Oprah and her TV audience twice.
 These are young, brilliant, faithful, holy and witty women… exemplified by Harvard’s 2010 valedictorian Mary Anne Franks: now Sister Maria Veritas, OP.
 By the way, check out her Harvard valedictory speech — in Latin!– here): Harvard Valedictorian Joins Convent.

 It’s one of the best kept secrets in the Catholic Church that there are more than 100 similar communities of holy, faithful, intelligent and committed women — many of them with average member ages in the thirties.
-They include Mother Teresa’s selfless Missionaries of Charity in the South Bronx, the classy yet never prideful Sisters of Life, Father Benedict Groeschel’s holy and joyous Franciscan Sisters of the Renewal and many more.
+They include Mother Teresa’s selfless Missionaries of Charity in the South Bronx, the classy yet never prideful Sisters of Life, the holy and joyous Franciscan Sisters of the Renewal and many more.

 If you like this article, please click on the FOLLOW BLOG BY EMAIL button on the right column (it’s free) to receive e-mail alerts when a new article is published at Deus et Patria.